skilesare/immortality/a_new_constitution/article-vii---commentary.md

 _Congress shall make no law abridging the freedom of speech, or of the press; or the right of the people peaceably to assemble, and to petition the Government for a redress of grievances._

+---

+We keep this classic the same.

+---

 _Right III_